nicolewhite/nicolewhite.github.io_old/_posts/2015-10-05-improving-cycli-autocomplete-markov-chains.md

 ## The Results

-Revisiting the example from earlier, where typing a `W` in previous versions of `cycli` yielded an alphabetical list of Cypher keywords with no regard to whether or not they were valid or appropriate, we now get a list of autocompletions where the order of the keyword suggestions is tailored to the context of the query.
+Revisiting the examples from earlier, where typing a `W` in previous versions of `cycli` yielded an alphabetical list of Cypher keywords with no regard to whether or not they were valid or appropriate, we now get a list of autocompletions where the order of the keyword suggestions is tailored to the context of the query.

 <table align="center">
   <tr>